 The batteries supply electricity for lights, engine and generator starting, as well as power to turn on accessories.
+Battery condition can be checked on the voltmeters, located on the helm instrument panel.
 Periodically remove the battery caps and check the electrolyte level.
 If the zinc plates are exposed, add distilled water until they are covered.
 Corroded battery terminals can be cleaned with baking soda and water.
 After cleaning the terminals, coat them with a light film of grease.
 Be sure all battery connections are tight.